defuse/airgap/README.md

 and affordable air-gap system.
 We aim to provide a minimal set of useful functionality, with minimal security assumptions.

+The target audience is technically proficient people who could benefit from an air-gap system, but currently are not doing so because they either don't know how or because they think it's too expensive.
+Examples of such people are software developers (who want to sign their code), security consultants (who want to sign the copy of the software they audited), and journalists who want to accept material from sources securely.
+People with extremely high risk, such as those being targeted by government agencies, must realize that, for them, there is no "one size fits all" defense, and that while they may use this document as a starting point, they must proceed with much more caution.

 **Important Note:** We are *not* trying to design something that's NSA-proof.
 Rather, the goal is to be *secure enough that a targeted physical attack is necessary*.
 We should strive to make the NSA's job as hard as possible